-Here we are, six months down the line.
-What have we have been up to since our decision to do something about our massive stamp collection??
+Here we are, twelve months down the line.
+What have we been up to since our decision to do something about our massive stamp collection??
 We’d like to share with you how we went about it.

 Knowing where to start was a difficult decision, so after many conversations, we decided to divide the work three ways.
 We selected 3 random albums.
 Willy would start by scanning the stamps in the album, then identifying the stamps from the Stanley Gibbons catalogue, and putting their number and year on the sheet where the stamps have been stored.
 We checked a few other albums to see what countries were going to come up, and while he was busy I started writing a brief intro and history of the stamps of the various countries.
 Carl in the meanwhile, created the website, and in doing so, created a page for each country we expected to have stamps from.
 He also added a flag and a coat of arms at the beginning of the page for every country.
 When Willy was finished, he and I fed the information into a spreadsheet, then Carl cropped & uploaded the images onto the website.